-You can hand in or send medical certificates to Elizabeth Newton and Joe Wearing.
+You can hand in or send medical certificates to Debbie.hoos@ucleeds.ac.uk

 Notification of infectious disease

 If you have been diagnosed with or have had contact with an infectious disease, you must notify us in writing within 24 hours of diagnosis.
 You must not return to College until a medical practitioner's certificate of clearance has been submitted.